Miele Triflex HX1 Review

 The lack of a soft roller attachment hurts its efficiency, but it still picks up debris.

-On carpet is where it shines with stiff bristles, above-average suction, and a good seal.
+On carpet, it shines with stiff bristles, above-average suction, and a good seal.

-The base variant is the best value, in my opinion, with its floor cleaning performance.
+The base variant is, in my opinion, the best value for its floor-cleaning performance.

 But I wouldn’t spend extra for the Cat & Dog model because its handheld ergonomics is less than ideal.